Xilmi/Rotp-Fusion/README.md

 2024.10.10 (BR)
 - More French translations (New and fixes)
 - Added option for Custom base species nominal in French too.
+- Added Warning for "Continue on defeat": Reloading a game with a dead player will crash the game.

 2024.10.09 (Frank Zago)
 - More French translations (New and fixes)